Planting radishes can be enjoyable as there are many colors and flavors to choose from.

 There are more than 200 radish types you can plant.
-The Burpee White, Champion and Cherry Belle are suited for spring season.
-So are the Plum Purple, Fuego and Early Scarlet Globe.
+The Burpee White, Champion, and Cherry Belle are suited for the spring season.
+So are the Plum Purple, Fuego, and Early Scarlet Globe.

 Successive planting every two weeks is acceptable.
 Some variants can be grown in the winter if stored indoors and in a container.
 The winter radishes need more time to grow.

-Sowing depth should be half an inch deep.
+The sowing depth should be half an inch deep.
 Spring variants need an inch of space for each plant.
 The winter radishes require at least 2 inches of space, more if possible.

 Caring and Harvesting

 When planting radish, the soil must be moist and fertilized prior to planting.
 If the soil quality is poor, the radish will be hot and have a wooden texture.

 Tips and Warnings

 It’s very important to keep the moisture constant.
 Soaking it up after letting it dry for a spell will cause the radish to split.

 If the root doesn’t develop, there wasn’t enough thinning done.
 You might also be planting spring variants in the summertime.

 The summer and winter types can be kept in the fridge after the tops have been cut.
 The winter radish can be kept for two weeks in the fridge.

-Given their flexibility and adaptability, it’s not surprising that planting radish is becoming more common among gardeners and cooks.
+Given their flexibility and adaptability, it’s not surprising that planting radishes is becoming more common among gardeners and cooks.

 By following these basic guidelines, you can cultivate these vegetables too.